ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 ### Implementation and architecture
 **Legacy Ray Operator** The legacy Ray Operator is implemented in Python.
-Kubernetes event handling is implemented using the [Kopf][https://kopf.readthedocs.io/en/stable/] framework.
+Kubernetes event handling is implemented using the [Kopf](https://kopf.readthedocs.io/en/stable/) framework.
 The operator invokes Ray cluster launcher and autoscaler code to manage Ray clusters.
 The operator forks an autoscaler subprocess for each Ray cluster it manages.
-The Ray autoscalers create and delete Ray pods directly.
+The Ray autoscaler subprocesses create and delete Ray pods directly.

 **KubeRay Operator** The KubeRay operator is implemented in Golang using standard tools for building Kubernetes operators, including the [KubeBuilder](https://github.com/kubernetes-sigs/kubebuilder) operator framework and the [client-go](https://github.com/kubernetes/client-go) client library.
-The KubeRay operator is structurally simpler than the Legacy Ray Operator;
+The KubeRay operator is structurally simpler than the legacy Ray Operator;
-ran than running many Ray autoscalers in subprocesses, the KubeRay operator implements a simple reconciling loop.
-The reconciling loop creates and deletes Ray pods to match the desired state expressed in each RayCluster CR.
+rather than running many Ray autoscalers in subprocesses, the KubeRay operator implements a simple reconciliation loop.
+The reconciliation loop creates and deletes Ray pods to match the desired state expressed in each RayCluster CR.
 Each Ray cluster runs its own autoscaler as a sidecar to the Ray head pod.
-The Ray autoscaler communicates desired scale to the KubeRay operator via the RayCluster custom resource.
+The Ray autoscaler communicates desired scale to the KubeRay operator by writing to the RayCluster custom resource.

 ### Scalability